Andy Mackay: Life and career

 With Ferry, Manzanera and Thompson, he took part in the Roxy Music reunion concerts of 2001, with further scattered live dates in 2003, 2005/6, 2011 and 2022 when Roxy Music celebrated their 50th anniversary.

 In 2014, he became a founder member of Clive Langer's new band, the Clang Group, playing two dates in London in October 2014 and recording an EP for Domino.

-2018 saw the completion of his setting of '3Psalms' which started as an experimental project in the mid-1990s, aiming to be a synthesis of Mackay’s varied influences—from his classical training to his rock-and-roll, avant-garde electronica, and even his years as a boy chorister.
+2018 saw the completion of his setting of '3Psalms' which started as an experimental project in the mid-1990s, aiming to be a synthesis of Mackay's varied influences—from his classical training to his rock-and-roll, avant-garde electronica, and even his years as a boy chorister.
 Picking up in 2012, Mackay went back into the studio, scoring strings, choir, synthesisers, guitar and some other rock elements.
-Fellow Roxy musician Phil Manzanera guested on both the album and the London concert premiering the work, which also featured orchestral reworkings of several Roxy Music tracks under the banner 'Roxymphony'.
+Fellow Roxy musician Manzanera guested on both the album and the London concert premiering the work, which also featured orchestral reworkings of several Roxy Music tracks under the banner 'Roxymphony'.

+Personal life

+Mackay married Lucinda Pugh in 1995.
+They have one child.